 Top 7 Essential Nutrients your Child may be Missing !!

 Kids aged 1-3 require 7 mg of iron a day and those from 4-8 years require 10 mg a day.
 The best sources of iron are heme sources like red meat and poultry, since it is better absorbed this way.
 But if your diet is vegetarian, your child can still get the requisite RDA of iron from spinach, sunflowers seeds, lentils and beans.
 To increase absorption of iron from non-heme sources, include some vitamin C in the same meal from foods like citrus fruits, guava, tomatoes or red bell peppers.
+Ensuring adequate intake of essential nutrients such as iron is crucial for children’s growth and development.

 2. Vitamin D

 Every Mom whose kid has battled constipation knows the importance of fiber in the diet!
 But a lack of sufficient fiber doesn’t just cause problems with bowel movements; it also causes weakness and excess weight gain.
 The lack of fiber is a growing problem in today’s generation mainly because of the amount of junk and processed food that kids eat nowadays.
+Including fiber-rich foods in their diet is crucial for their overall health and well-being.
+So, why is fiber important for children?
+Let’s find out how fiber plays a vital role in providing essential nutrients and promoting good health in children.

 Kids between the ages of 1-3 need about 19 g of fiber a day and kids from 4-8 need 25 g a day.
 The best way to increase fiber consumption is to switch to whole grain in bread, rice, pasta etc. along with oats, chickpeas, lentils and dried beans.
 It is important to increase fiber in the diet gradually and also supplement with plenty of water.